elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> Yes, to avoid conflicts, use the "data-*" prefix when creating custom attributes.
+This naming convention is specified by HTML standards for user-defined data attributes.
+    </div><br />
-  <div><strong>Interview Response:</strong> Yes, we should prepend custom attributes with the “data-*” attribute to avoid conflicts in your code.
+  <div><strong>Technical Response:</strong> Yes, we should prepend custom attributes with the “data-*” attribute to avoid conflicts in your code.
 All attributes starting with “data-” are reserved for programmers’ use and available in the dataset property.
 The main reason to use the data attribute is if the standard attribute specification is updated.
 You can avoid any conflicts in your code.
 Using data-* attributes is a proper, safe way to pass custom data.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />